 I gave birth to my first son before the days of the Affordable Care Act.
 I was on pregnancy Medicaid, which ends coverage after your postpartum checkup.
 I shrugged my way through the joke of a “depression survey” they give you.

-I often wonder about my depression.
-Was is postpartum depression?
+For awhile I wondered about my depression.
+Was it really postpartum depression?
 Was it situational (because the situation sure sucked)?
 Was I just being whiny?

-I had lost my job, gotten a new one, and then had to quit for medical reasons during my pregnancy.
-My husband is an immigrant who had just received his green card, and thus permission to work.
-We survived on money that was meant for him to finish out college, and we did not seek out any financial assistance other than Medicaid so that I could see a doctor through my pregnancy.
+Through a series of unfortunate personal events that impacted our finances, we were barely getting by, surviving on just our savings.
+We did not seek out any financial assistance other than Medicaid so that I could see a doctor through my pregnancy.
 It wasn’t until close to the end of my pregnancy that a nurse convinced me to apply for WIC.

 Then, after Evan was born, I was different.
 The birth should have gone well.
 I labored at home all day and went into the hospital around dinner time.
 I remember walking up to the desk and saying, “I think I’m in labor.”
 I had my doubts, but contractions were about 5 minutes apart at the time.